VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

 ## Direct Syscall Dropper Analysis
 In this step we want to analyse the call stack from the direct syscall dropper and compare it.
-Remember that in the direct syscall dropper the the whole syscall stub from the used native function is directly implemented in to the dropper itself and because of this the control flow is ``dropper.exe`` -> ``syscall``.
+Remember that in the direct syscall dropper the whole syscall stub from the used native function is directly implemented in to the dropper itself and because of this the control flow is ``dropper.exe`` -> ``syscall``.
 Based on that what to expect or how the order of the stack frames should look like?
 Also in this case we want to analyse the main thread (mainCRTStartup).
 When analysing the direct syscall dropper, the following results can be observed.
 <details>
 <summary>results</summary>
 <p align="center">